pwnednetwork/nomnom/INSTALL.md

 ## Only for Doom Emacs for now

-Step 1.
-Clone repo and make a soft link to ~/.config/doom//local/nomnom/nomnom.el
+1. Clone repo and make a soft link between .el files in git folder and ~/.config/doom/local/nomnom/

 ``` sh
 cd ~/